abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 33: February 3, 2018

+Today's Progress: Continued intermediate FCC algorithm challenges.

+Thoughts: Working on a challenge to convert a string of binary into a sentence - still having issues with syntax where I have a solution, but am not getting the syntax quite right to make it work. :S

+Link to work: n/a

 ### Day 32: February 2, 2018

 Today's Progress: Continued intermediate FCC algorithm challenges.